opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 106    I accept that unless the DJ has committed an error of law or principle, or failed to take into consideration crucial facts, it is not for an appellate court to interfere with the order and substitute what it views should be the correct amount for maintenance.
 In this regard, I do not think that the DJ was wrong in deciding that a fair amount for the Defendant’s monthly maintenance was $400.00.

-107    With regard to the period of maintenance, the Plaintiff submitted it should not exceed 3 years.[\[note: 39\]](#Ftn_39) This is after taking into consideration: the length of the marriage, his age, that he has stopped working, his ill health and associated medical expenses, and the expenses to support his aged mother.
-He submitted that the Defendant’s daughters can help to support her, especially when she is helping to look after her grandchildren.[\[note: 40\]](#Ftn_40)
+107    With regard to the period of maintenance, the Plaintiff submitted it should not exceed 3 years.[^39] This is after taking into consideration: the length of the marriage, his age, that he has stopped working, his ill health and associated medical expenses, and the expenses to support his aged mother.
+He submitted that the Defendant’s daughters can help to support her, especially when she is helping to look after her grandchildren.[^40]

 108    I am of the view that the DJ had not taken into consideration the Plaintiff’s age and his actual employment status correctly when she considered him to be “gainfully employed” (GD, at \[9\]).
 In 2016, when the order was made, the Plaintiff was already 61 years old.
-He had retired in March 2015,[\[note: 41\]](#Ftn_41) and was on a contract of re-employment with his employer.
+He had retired in March 2015,[^41] and was on a contract of re-employment with his employer.
 A maintenance period of 10 years assumes that he is likely to be employed until 71 years old, and will receive the same or similar pay until he stops working eventually.
 I do not think that this is realistic, given that he was already suffering from Stage 4 cancer.
 The Plaintiff asked for the maintenance period not to exceed three years.
 I agree that a more appropriate period is three years from the date of the ancillary matters order.
-In doing so, I note that after the diagnosis and treatment that he received in 2014, a medical report in 2015 shows that it has spread.[\[note: 42\]](#Ftn_42) He had also gone for a bone scan in 2016[\[note: 43\]](#Ftn_43) and 2017.[\[note: 44\]](#Ftn_44) I have also taken note that the Defendant was 57 years old in 2016, when the DJ made the order.
+In doing so, I note that after the diagnosis and treatment that he received in 2014, a medical report in 2015 shows that it has spread.[^42] He had also gone for a bone scan in 2016[^43] and 2017.[^44] I have also taken note that the Defendant was 57 years old in 2016, when the DJ made the order.
 However, she is in good health and will be able to seek gainful employment although not in a high paying job.
 Moreover, she will be receiving $303,098.00 from the division of the matrimonial assets.

 109    I note the difficulties in the past for the Defendant in receiving the maintenance sums under the consent order of 2012, and that the Plaintiff’s re-employment was terminated on 9 June 2017.
 I therefore order that the maintenance amount is to be paid as a lump sum from the Plaintiff’s share of the proceeds of sale of the matrimonial flat.
 This amount of $14,400.00 ($400.00 x 12 x 3) is an amount which the Plaintiff will be in a position to pay using his share of the proceeds of sale of the matrimonial flat, and will not cripple him financially.